-MISSION: The Department of Business and Management is dedicated to equipping Business students to respond ethically, think critically, communicate effectively, and perform with excellence as Christians in a changing world.
+The Department of Business and Management is dedicated to equipping Business students to respond ethically, think critically, communicate effectively, and perform with excellence as Christians in a changing world.

-The undergraduate Business and Management Program offers degrees in the following majors: Accounting, Business Administration, International Business, and Marketing.
-Coursework in all majors includes the undergraduate Business and Management Core Requirements and additional units in the specific major as listed below.
+The undergraduate Business and Management Program offers degrees in the following majors: Accounting, Business Administration, and Marketing.
+Accounting, Business Administration, International Business, and Marketing.
+Coursework in all majors is viewed from a global perspective and includes the undergraduate Business and Management Core Requirements and additional units in the specific major as listed below.
 Students are responsible to meet prerequisite requirements of any course in which they enroll.
 Students must achieve a minimum grade of C in all business courses required for undergraduate majors and minors in the Department of Business and Management.